Drm1804/one-time-message/README.md

 ## How to Use

-1. Add the bot to a group where you want to send messages.
-2. (Optional) Make the bot an administrator with permission to delete messages in the group for automatic cleanup.
-3. Send any text message to the bot.
+1. Send any text message to the bot.
-4. The bot will return a link, which you can share with the recipient.
+2. The bot will return a link, which you can share with the recipient.
 Once the recipient reads the message, it will be deleted.

 ## Limitations